Basics

 Soybean Aphid Suction Trap Network

-The suction trap network began in Illinois, and has since expanded to ten states in the North Central region.
+A suction trap network has been established across the Midwest to monitor winged aphids.
+The network consists of 42 suction traps operating in 10 states.
 The traps are basically big tubes roughly 25 feet tall – high enough to catch winged, migrating aphids.
 At the base of each tube is a jar filled with preserving fluid.
 Fans suck aphids into the tube, and aphids are preserved in the jar.
 Every week, researchers replace the jars and count the number of soybean aphids.
-Results are reported on the Regional Soybean Aphid Suction Trap Network, allowing entomologists to track soybean aphids.
+Results are reported on the Regional Soybean Aphid Suction Trap Network website.

 suction trap